 Darko house - 4225 Country Club Dr. Long Beach, Ca. 90807

+The 5,671 square foot house was built in 1941.
 The house is in a popular area for filming locations.
 Not only is Jim Cunningham's house from the movie just across the street and four houses down to the left, but the golf course used in the film sits just behind the Darko house as well.
 Houses used in American Pie, American Pie 2, Ferris Bueller's Day Off and Red Dragon are also within the neighborhood.
 Fans of The Girl Next Door may also recognize this house as the party house from the film.

 Holiday Inn - 150 E. Angeleno Ave.
 Burbank, Ca. 91502